Vancity-Computational-Design/resources/readme.md

 # Overview
 The following is a list of useful links for learning computational design!
 This is a living document and content is always being added

-📚 - textbook
+📚 - textbook / course notes

-✏ - courses
+🎓 - courses / tutorial

 ⚡ - project (generally larger code project contains code + examples)